Package, Sign, and Verify Charts

 b22a325b03c8e88b6a6a8d1a8e79f5d0498813855174a983426466b6de5a5f71 nginx-0.1.0.tgz

-If we change only 1 byte in the whole file, the hash would change entirely so this tells us that this file is exactly the one that the provenance file tells us we should have.
-But the provenance file has been downloaded from the Internet too.
 Maybe a hacker just generated a corrupted nginx-0.1.0.tgz and then edited the provenance, switching the hash of the genuine file with the hash of his corrupted file.
-However, the -----BEGIN PGP SIGNATURE-----
+However, this -----BEGIN PGP SIGNATURE-----

 Verifying Signature of Provenance File